ccpgames/kubernetes-fluentd-s3/README.md

 A docker container designed for kubernetes, forwarding logs to AWS S3.

+Nodes and masters in the cluster must have permissions through IAM instance profile roles to write to the bucket.

 ## Build

 Either clone the repository and perform build: